Christianson Fellows Help Empower Communities in Eswatini, Malawi, and Mexico

 Cheyenne is implementing “Sewing Seeds for Healthy Living”—a tailor training and community garden project for individuals affected by HIV/AIDS in Chikwawa, Malawi.

 "Chikwawa struggles with high HIV rates and unemployment, gender inequality, and soil nutrient depletion.
 I thought it would be best to target all four of these issues, showing that simple solutions like female job empowerment and home gardening can be interwoven to improve all three," Cheyenne told us.

 The sewing initiative seeks to empower more women to join the workforce and establish financial independence by providing training for a future career in tailoring.

 Since locals in Chikwawa find it difficult to access fruits and vegetables, Cheyenne is also helping them start their own produce gardens.
 She’ll provide garden, nutrition, and organic composting training to the community.

-"I was so ecstatic to receive news that I was selected for the Christianson Grant.
+"I was so ecstatic to receive news that I was selected for the Christianson Fellowship.
 I now have the unique opportunity to work side-by-side with Malawians to empower community members in the Sewing Seeds for Health Project."